 - 2 tablespoons extra-virgin olive oil

-- 1 medium/large sweet potato, peeled and chopped
+- 1 medium orange yam or sweet potato, peeled and chopped

 - Half medium yellow onion, chopped